 As kids, we often get a sanitized version of the Bible.
 The outrageous and violent stories are filtered out.
 However, so are many of the more interesting and masculine ones.
 What we’re often left with is a bland picture of Christian salvation history.
 This happens with Jesus, as well.
 We’re left with “nice guy” Jesus.

-I hate to disappoint nice guys everywhere (well, not really), but Jesus isn’t really your role model.
+I hate to disappoint nice guys (see link for what “nice guy” means in this context) everywhere (well, not really), but Jesus isn’t really your role model.
 Jesus Christ wasn’t a nice guy at all by the standard modern definition (agreeable and passive).
 Nope, Jesus was a strong, tough, disagreeable leader.
 Sure, he had compassion and loved others.
 But, he wasn’t squishy.
 In short, Jesus was the true definition of an alpha male.
-Here’s why.

 He Pursued His Own Path- Damn the Consequences